pydata/xarray/doc/internals/index.rst

 xarray Internals
 ================

-xarray builds upon two of the foundational libraries of the scientific Python stack, NumPy and pandas.
+Xarray builds upon two of the foundational libraries of the scientific Python stack, NumPy and pandas.
 It is written in pure Python (no C or Cython extensions), which makes it easy to develop and extend.
 Instead, we push compiled code to :ref:`optional dependencies<installing>`.